-From early days, the training of mothercraft nurses in the specialised care of babies played an important role at Berry Street.
+The training of mothercraft nurses in the specialised care of babies played an important role at Berry Street.
 In 1907, Berry Street implemented a formalised training program that later became the Mothercraft Nurses Training Program which continued until 1975.

-The adoption agency was closed in 1975.
+At this time, the adoption agency was closed.

-By 1992 Berry Street had expanded into the youth and family services area and, in 1994, Berry Street amalgamated with Sutherland Homes for Children.
+By 1992, Berry Street had expanded into the youth and family services area and, in 1994, amalgamated with Sutherland Homes for Children.

-The following year, her dream of creating a permanent home for children was realised when another generous and compassionate woman, Auguste Meglin donated her 40 acre property in Diamond Creek to Sutherland Homes.
+The following year, her dream of creating a permanent home for children was realised when another compassionate woman, Auguste Meglin donated her 40-acre property in Diamond Creek to Sutherland Homes.
 For nearly 90 years, Sutherland Homes was home to thousands of children.

 Berry Street merged with Lisa Lodge in July 2012 to strengthen the services being provided in the Grampians Region.
-Lisa Lodge was established in 1970 by an admirable group of women Probation Officers who identified the need to provide local accommodation and support for young women appearing before the Courts and being sent to institutions away from Ballarat.
+Lisa Lodge was established in 1970 by an admirable group of female probation officers.
+They had identified the need to provide local accommodation and support for young women appearing before the courts and being sent to institutions away from Ballarat.

 Restoring Trust and Hope